DIY facial toner does not contain any chemical additives. We’ll show you a few homemade toner variants for different skin types.

 Did you know that rice water can also be used as a DIY facial toner?
 Read more about it here: Rice Water Rinse: Benefits and How to Make it

 This article has been translated from German by Karen Stankiewicz.
-You can find the original here: Gesichtswasser selber machen: Für trockene und unreine Haut** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can find the original here: Gesichtswasser selber machen: Für trockene und unreine Haut** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.